wp-plugins/woocommerce-dynamic-gallery/readme.txt

 * Tweak: Tested gallery on WooCanvas theme for 100% compatibility in Fire Fox, Google Chrome, Safari, IE8  , IE9, ios5, ios6 and Android.

+* Tweak - Added Thumbnail help text on admin panel, warning not to set the Thumbnail width and height to '0' empty as it causes a .php error 'not divisible by zero'  message to show on product pages instead of the Gallery.

 = 1.0.8 - 2013/01/09 =